 Token-based input is a single TCP connection where each log line contains a token which uniquely identifies the destination log.
-The token can be used anywhere in the event separated by a white space from the entry content.
+The token has to be at the start of the event.
 The token will not appear in any of your log entries because is removed by the Logentries API server from the stream upon processing.

 This is suitable for platform providers with centralized logging, since it allows to associate user logs with a Logentries destination log when you have multiple users per server instance.

 It is also suitable for logging sources which change public IP address (and thus Plain TCP/UDP cannot be used) or you have to log from multiple sources with the same public IP address.

 Token-based logging is also ideal, If you want to log from a programmable application in a language like Ruby, Java, Python, .Net etc to your Logentries account.

 You can (and are encouraged to) use multiple tokens in one TCP stream.

 Token has the form of randomly generated UUID, for example